Data Driven Content Marketing: How to Leverage Research

 - Jan 19

-- 9 min read
+- 11 min read

-Updated: 13 hours ago
+Updated: 5 days ago

 93% of B2B content earns zero external links.
 That statistic from Backlinko should bother every content marketer who measures success beyond page views.
 The content that does earn links, citations, and shares has one thing in common: it contains data other people need to reference.
 Original research.
 Proprietary survey findings.
 Analysis that doesn't exist anywhere else.

-Data driven content marketing works because it gives other writers something they can't create themselves.
+Data driven storytelling works because it gives other writers something they can't create themselves.
 When a journalist needs a statistic to support their story, they link to the source.
 When a blogger makes a claim, they need evidence.
 When an analyst builds a report, they cite primary research.
 If your content contains that data, you become the source everyone else points to.
 Articles with statistics earn 283% more backlinks than those without.

 Those backlinks compound domain authority, which lifts rankings for every page on your site.